-A: Today, several AWS services offer backup features that help you protect your data, such as EBS snapshots, RDS snapshots, Amazon FSx backups, DynamoDB backups, and Storage Gateway snapshots.
+AWS services offer backup features to protect your data, such as Amazon S3 Replication, Amazon EBS Snapshots, Amazon RDS snapshots, Amazon FSx backups, Amazon DynamoDB backups, and AWS Storage Gateway snapshots.
 All existing per-service backup capabilities remain unchanged.
-AWS Backup provides a new, common way to manage backups across AWS services both in the AWS Cloud and on premises.
-AWS Backup introduces a centralized backup console that offers backup scheduling, retention management, and backup monitoring.
-AWS Backup supports existing backup functionality provided by EBS, RDS, Amazon FSx, DynamoDB, and Storage Gateway.
-For AWS services that have backup functionality built on AWS Backup, such as Amazon EFS, AWS Backup provides you with backup management capabilities, such as backup scheduling, retention management and backup monitoring, as well as additional features, such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.
+AWS Backup provides a common way to manage backups across AWS services both on AWS and on premises.
+AWS Backup is a centralized service that offers backup scheduling, retention management, and backup monitoring.
+AWS Backup supports existing backup functionality provided by S3, EBS, RDS, Amazon FSx, DynamoDB, and Storage Gateway.
+For AWS services with backup functionality built on AWS Backup, such as Amazon EFS and DynamoDB, AWS Backup provides backup management capabilities.
+Additional features include lifecycle policies to transition backups to a low-cost storage tier, backup storage and encryption independent from its source data, and backup access policies.

 Q: How does AWS Backup relate to Amazon Data Lifecycle Manager and when should I use one over the other?

-Amazon Data Lifecycle Management (DLM) policies and backup plans created in AWS Backup work independently from each other and provide two ways to manage EBS snapshots.
-DLM provides a simple way to manage the lifecycle of EBS resources, such as volume snapshots.
-You should use DLM when you want to automate the creation, retention, and deletion of EBS snapshots.
-You should use AWS Backup to manage and monitor backups across the AWS services you use, including EBS volumes, from a single place.
+Amazon Data Lifecycle Manager policies and backup plans created in AWS Backup work independently from each other and provide two ways to manage EBS snapshots.
+Amazon Data Lifecycle Manager provides a streamlined way to manage the lifecycle of EBS resources, such as volume snapshots.
+Use Amazon Data Lifecycle Manager when you want to automate the creation, retention, and deletion of EBS snapshots.
+Use AWS Backup to manage and monitor backups across the AWS services you use, including EBS volumes, from a single place.

 Q: What is a recovery point?

-A: A backup plan is a policy expression that defines when and how you want to backup your AWS resources, such as DynamoDB tables or EFS file systems.
-You assign resources to backup plans and AWS Backup will then automatically backup and retain backups for those resources according to the backup plan.
+A backup plan is a policy expression that defines when and how you want to back up your AWS resources, such as DynamoDB tables or EFS file systems.
+You assign resources to backup plans and AWS Backup will then automatically make and retain backups for those resources according to the backup plan.
 Backup plans are composed of one or more backup rules.
-Each backup rule is composed of 1) a backup schedule, which includes the backup frequency (Recovery Point Objective - RPO) and backup window, 2) a lifecycle rule that specifies when to transition a backup from one storage tier to another and when to expire the recovery point, 3) the Backup Vault in which to place the created recovery points in, and 4) the tags to be added to backups upon creation.
-For example, a backup plan might have a “daily backup rule” and a “monthly backup rule”.
+Each backup rule is composed of 1) a backup schedule, which includes the backup frequency (Recovery Point Objective [RPO]) and backup window; 2) a lifecycle rule that specifies when to transition a backup from one storage tier to another and when to expire the recovery point; 3) the backup vault in which to place the created recovery points; and 4) the tags to be added to backups upon creation.
+For example, a backup plan might have a “daily backup rule” and a “monthly backup rule.”
 The daily rule backs up resources every day at midnight and retains the backups for one month.
 The monthly rule takes a backup once a month on the beginning of every month and retains the backups for one year.

-Q: How does AWS Backup’s lifecycle feature work?
+Q: How does the AWS Backup lifecycle feature work?